colinsheppard/pevi/Humboldt_PEVI_model_description.md

 # 1. Purpose
 The purpose of this model is to simulate different PEV public charging infrastructure alternatives in Humboldt County, CA. The PEV infrastructure alternatives are described by number, type and location of PEV charging stations throughout the county.
 For each alternative, a variety of realistic scenarios should be modeled that represent different PEV adoption rates, technologic advances, driver behaviors, and vehicle types.
 A measure of driver’s satisfaction and amount of use (duty factor) are outputs from the model needed to determine the preferred alternative.
 The model must incorporate the traffic data provided by Caltrans and spatially represent an aggregated set of their existing traffic analysis zones (TAZs).
 ### Assumptions
-1. All PEV owners are assumed to have home chargers and vehicles are assumed to begin each day with a full charge.
+1. All PEV owners are assumed to have home chargers. ~~and vehicles are assumed to begin each day with a full charge.~~
 2. All BEV vehicle parameter values are based on those of the Nissan Leaf (24 kWh battery, 0.34 kWh/mi, level 1-3 charging capabilities).
 3. If a scheduled trip is outside the range of an average vehicle, it is assumed that the trip would never be attempted by a BEV.
 These vehicles are then modeled as PHEVs with parameters based on the Chevrolet Volt (16 kWh battery, 0.5 kWh/mi, level 1-3 charging capabilities).
 4. PEV adoption rates are assumed to follow the temporal and spatial distribution of hybrid electric vehicles in Humboldt County from 2003-2012.